strarsis/bookshelf-upsert-issue/README.md

 # bookshelf-upsert-issue

-Note: For this test, an older postgres server is used.
+Note: For this test, a recent postgres server is used.

 ## Reproducing the issue